Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, you can experience some interesting recreational activities such as painting artifacts; molding, carving statues, making pottery; embroidering artifacts on handbags; printing pictures of gods on Do paper (Dong Ho painting printing technique); participating in traditional folk games such as O an quan, flipping pictures (memorizing images of artifacts, gods, decorative motifs, etc.).

-Teacher Nguyen Thanh Minh, Principal of Nguyen Chi Thanh Primary and Secondary School, acknowledged that the heritage education program is a meaningful activity, helping students better understand history and traditional culture, contributing to the formation of love for their homeland and country, pride and awareness of preserving local cultural heritage values.
+Teacher Nguyen Thanh Minh, Principal of Nguyen Chi Thanh Primary and Secondary School, acknowledged that the heritage education program is a meaningful activity, helping students better understand history and traditional culture, contributing to the formation of love for the homeland, country, pride and awareness of preserving local cultural heritage values.
 In addition to closely coordinating with the My Son World Cultural Heritage Management Board to implement sightseeing and experience activities for students, the school also integrates heritage education content into a number of subjects and extracurricular activities.

 Thereby, not only helping students acquire knowledge but also fostering and nurturing pride and responsibility in preserving and promoting the heritage values of their homeland.